mcesbrondarnaud/ada-course-website/contents/chapter2.md

   ></iframe>
 </div>

-<iframe src="https://flo.uri.sh/visualisation/26805661/embed" title="Monthly negativity ratios by cluster" class="flourish-embed-iframe" frameborder="0" scrolling="no" style="width:100%;height:600px;"> </iframe> Despite fluctuations, this confirms that Politics and Informative remain top actors throughout.
+Despite fluctuations, this confirms that Politics and Informative remain top actors throughout.

 The bars race forward.